 - Dubba of On Second Scoop

 It all just works.
 You’ll get info on the junk food that’s out and coming out, fast food trends and items to try (or try to avoid!), and of course Dubba’s all over the ice cream world.

-Candyology 101: a candy podcast. (now cancelled) This one’s pretty new.
+Candyology 101: a candy podcast.
+(DISCONTINUED) This one’s pretty new.
 Not sure if Marvo came up with this one or just facilitated it or what, but they only just put out their fourth episode about Christmas candy and I haven’t even listened to this one, yet.
 Honestly, it’s OK, I’m hoping the hosts find a groove soon and it gets a little better.
 The four very different personalities and backgrounds on The Nosh Show is part of what makes it work, but I don’t get that so much here.
 Your hosts are:

 - Cybele of CandyBlog, the candy reviewing juggernaut